Entanglement harvesting from conformal vacuums between two Unruh-DeWitt detectors moving along null paths: Discussion

 \section{Discussion}

 This work investigates the entanglement harvesting with detectors in outgoing null trajectories from the conformal vacuums in de Sitter and $(1+1)$ dimensional Schwarzschild spacetimes.
-In particular, we considered the momentum space representation of Green's functions to estimate the Harvesting conditions corresponding to a specific field mode frequency.
+In particular, we considered the integral representation of Green's functions to estimate the Harvesting conditions corresponding to a specific field mode frequency.
 We observed that entanglement harvesting is possible, and it is maximum at a particular field mode frequency in the $(1+1)$ dimensional Schwarzschild black hole spacetime with detectors in the same outgoing null trajectory.
 For this specific trajectory of the same outgoing null path of the two detectors, one observes that $(1+1)$ de Sitter spacetime does not exhibit any entanglement extraction, for the same set of considered parameter values.
 It signifies that though both detectors are moving along the same outgoing null path in $(1+1)$ de Sitter spacetime, there is no quantum correlation among them.
 We also observed that these two detectors can be classically correlated as the mutual information between them turned out to be non zero.
 In contrast, $(1+3)$ dimensional de Sitter spacetime shows entanglement harvesting, for the two detectors in same outgoing null path.
 When the detectors are in different outgoing null paths, distance $d$ apart, we observed that the concurrence becomes periodic with respect to the distance $d$ with period and amplitude depending on the field mode frequency.

-It is also observed that the concurrence vanishes at periodic points in $d$ in the $(1+1)$ dimensional Schwarzschild and $(1+3)$ dimensional de Sitter spacetime.
-However, in $(1+1)$ dimensional de Sitter spacetime, it becomes zero in periodic regions of $d$.
-Therefore, as long as the concurrence is concerned one finds the $(1+1)$ dimensional Schwarzschild and $(1+3)$ dimensional de Sitter spacetime are qualitatively the same, providing entanglement shadow points in $d$.
+We also observed that the concurrence vanishes at periodic regions and points in $d$ respectively for low and high field mode frequencies in the $(1+1)$ Schwarzschild and $(1+3)$ de Sitter spacetimes.
+In comparison, in $(1+1)$ dimensional de Sitter spacetime, there are only periodic regions of $d$ with no harvesting.
+Therefore, concerning the harvested entanglement in terms of the concurrence, one finds the $(1+1)$ dimensional Schwarzschild and $(1+3)$ dimensional de Sitter spacetimes to exhibit qualitatively the same features.